Operation Krohcol: 11 December

-The situation on the morning of 11 December was that Moorhead held the bridge at km 37 (25 miles north of Betong), but he had lost complete contact with A and D Companies.
-Havildar Manawar Khan and eight men from A Company returned with the news that Subadar Sher Khan and A Company had been completely destroyed by tanks and infantry.
+The situation on the morning of 11 December was that Moorhead held the bridge at km 37 (25 miles north of Betong), but he had lost contact with A and D Companies.
+Havildar Manawar Khan and eight men from A Company returned with the news that Subadar Sher Khan and A Company had been destroyed by tanks and infantry.

 Lt Col Stokes' 5/14th Punjab and the 10th Mountain Battery spent the morning preparing defensive positions at Kroh, whilst Stokes himself went forward to consult with Moorhead.
 Moorhead ordered Stokes to prepare a position 9 mi north of Betong to cover the battalion when it withdrew.
 Stokes left C (P.M.)
 Company, 5/14th Punjab (Lieut C.E.N.
 Hopkins-Husson) at Kroh and moved forward with the rest of his battalion plus the mountain battery to the 15 km post where they prepared new positions.

 The NCO reported that on the previous day, A Company had advanced 700 yd beyond the bridge when they had spotted Japanese tanks and infantry coming from the Ledge position.
 Subadar Sher Khan deployed his company into the jungle east of the road and allowed the two leading tanks to pass.
 Once they had passed Khan ordered his men to charge the Japanese infantry.
 Khan was almost immediately severely wounded, but kneeling beside the road, he continued to give encouragement to his men, and the Japanese retreated in complete disorder, leaving a number of casualties.
 A second group of two tanks and infantry arrived soon after and the first tank ran over the wounded Subadar, killing him instantly.
 The rest of his company fought fiercely for the next half-hour, inflicting many casualties, but caught on the open road they were eventually wiped out.
 Only one NCO managed to escape, with eight other survivors.
 At 11:00 on 11 December, to the relief of Moorhead, Lieutenant Zarif Khan and D Company returned through the jungle, having hung on to their position until nightfall.
 Lieutenant Khan withdrew into the jungle, and taking a long detour, reached the battalion positions, having lost 15 men.

-During the afternoon of 11 December the battalion was attacked three times, the final attack before night fall was of battalion strength along the entirety of the 3/16th Punjab perimeter.
-The Japanese regimental infantry guns destroyed most of the Punjabi carriers, but were eventually put out of action by the Punjab 2-inch (51 mm) mortars.
+During the afternoon of 11 December the battalion was attacked three times, the final attack before nightfall was of battalion strength along the entirety of the 3/16th Punjab perimeter.
+The Japanese Type 41 75 mm Mountain Guns destroyed most of the Punjabi carriers, but were eventually put out of action by the Punjab 2-inch (51 mm) mortars.
 The 2/3rd Australian Motor Transport Company and the 36th Field Ambulance evacuated the Punjabi wounded throughout the day.
 With casualties mounting, Moorhead made up his mind to fall back to Betong, with permission from divisional headquarters.
 Moorhead telephoned Colonel Harrison (GSO 1), who told him that he had to hang on until the orders arrived.
 Written permission to withdraw to Betong had to be carried by motorcycle messenger from Murray-Lyon at his HQ 113 mi away.